-4. The establishment shall not sell, serve, or offer tastings of alcoholic beverages that were not manufactured on the premises.
+4. Except as otherwise provided in these regulations, the establishment shall not sell, serve, or offer tastings of alcoholic beverages that were not manufactured on the premises.

 5. To the extent practicable, truck deliveries and pick-ups between 10 p.m. and 6 a.m. should be avoided.